philipcristiano/ips-echo-server/README.md

-# Hello World IPS Package
+# Echo Server IPS Package

 Repository to demonstrate packing in IPS for OmniOS/Solaris.